vue-rocks/blog/_posts/2015-04-16-know-your-cascading-stylesheets-or-how-should-we-organize-css.markdown

 }
 ```

 If that doesn't impress you, it should.
 It helps us easier implement something called OOCSS - you guessed it - object oriented CSS.
-It's not object oriented in a true sense, but it encourages the development of components that are independent, self-contained and highly reusable. (there's also more to OOCSS, but I again won't go into details)
+It's not object oriented in a true sense, but it encourages the development of components that are independent, self-contained and highly reusable (there's also more to OOCSS, but I again won't go into details).

 The downside of this is being specific all the time, which we should avoid.
-Be specific only when truly necessary, remember?
+Be specific only when truly necessary, remember?<br/>
 There's a way around this too.

-## Block, element, modifier
+### Block, element, modifier

 BEM is a naming convention that makes css selectors more informative and adds a certain amount of strictness.
 The pattern it introduces is the following: